azure-ad-b2c/samples/policies/sign-in-with-apple/README.md

 ## Disclaimer

-**WARNING: SIGN IN WITH APPLE IS CURRENTLY IN BETA - Functionality is subject to change.
-You should not use this sample in production.**

-The sample is developed and managed by the open-source community in GitHub.
-The application is not part of the Azure AD B2C product and is not supported under any Microsoft standard support program or service.
-The sample (Azure AD B2C policy and any companion code) is provided AS IS without warranty of any kind.
+**Sign in with Apple** is currently in beta and as such, may be subject to change.
+This sample is provided AS IS.

 <hr />